kbase/kbase-ui/docs/auth2/development.md

 make init
 make build
 ```

+Bring it up in the browser: https://ci.kbase.us

+### Now try in the vagrant vm

+First clean it in the host

+### Set up linking

+Linking source assets into the build directory tree is the primary tool for rapid kbase-ui development.

+In this example below, we are linkin the auth2 plugin

+> TODO: this needs to be generalized to any plugin...

 Now we'll need to set up the linking script, by copying it from config/link.sh to dev/test/link.sh